 Jermaine S. McDougald

-Jermaine S. McDougald holds a M.A. in TEFL from Jaen University, Spain a Postgraduate Degree in Educational Management from Universidad de La Sabana, Colombia and Postgraduate Degree in University Teaching from Universidad El Bosque, Colombia.
-At present he is the Director of the Master´s Programs in English Language Teaching and Managing Editor of the Latin American Journal of Content & Language Integrated Learning (LACLIL), the Department of Foreign Languages and Culture, Universidad de La Sabana.
+Jermaine McDougald holds a M.A. in Teaching English as a Foreign Language, a Specialization in Educational Management and a Specialization in University Teaching.
+He is the Director of Faculty and Research and Editor of the Latin American Journal of Content & Language Integrated Learning, Universidad de La Sabana (Colombia).
 He has published book chapters and articles in different journals nationally and internationally.
-His current research interest includes CLIL, Content based Instruction, Teacher Training and International Education.
-He is the director of the research group: LALETUS – Language Learning and Teaching from Universidad de La Sabana.
+He is also an Academic Specialist consulting on bilingual projects with the Colombian Ministry of Education and the British Council.
+His current research interest includes CLIL, ICTs in ELT, Teacher Training and International Education.
+He is the director of the research group: LALETUS – Language Learning and Teaching Universidad de La Sabana.

 Telefono: 861-5555 ext.
 41316